Twelve Angry Men (play): Productions

-Rose wrote several variations on his own stage adaptation of the teleplay.
+Rose wrote several different variations of the stage adaptation of the story.
+Once dramatic rights to the film were sold, several versions based on the film were staged as well.

-Dramatic rights to the film were sold and several versions based on the film were staged.
 It was staged in San Francisco in 1955 and in Europe in 1958, including an adaptation by Andre Obey in Paris.

 In 1964, Leo Genn appeared in the London production, directed by Margaret Webster.
 For other theatrical adaptations, wherein female actors are cast, the play is often retitled 12 Angry People or 12 Angry Jurors.

 Harold Pinter directed a production of the play, which opened at the Bristol Old Vic on March 7, 1996.
 With set design by Eileen Diss, lighting design by Mick Hughes, and costume design by Tom Rand, its cast included Stuart Rayner (Juror 1, Foreman), Kevin Dignam (Juror 2), Tony Haygarth (Juror 3), Timothy West (Juror 4), Maurice Kaufmann (Juror 5), Douglas McFerran (Juror 6), Tim Healy (Juror 7), Kevin Whately (Juror 8), Alan MacNaughtan (Juror 9), Peter Vaughan (Juror 10), Robert East (Juror 11), Christopher Simon (Juror 12), Joshua Losey (Guard), and E. G. Marshall, as the Voice of the Judge.
 Marshall had portrayed "#4" in Sidney Lumet's 1957 film version of the play.
 The production transferred to the Comedy Theatre in London the same year.

 In 2003, the British producer/director Guy Masterson directed an all comedian revival at the Assembly Rooms including Bill Bailey as Juror 4, Phil Nichol as Juror 10, Owen O'Neill as Juror 8, Stephen Frost as Juror 3 and Russell Hunter as Juror 9 during the Edinburgh Fringe Festival which broke the existing box office record for drama at the Fringe Festival and garnered much critical acclaim.